[Minor revision–posted 5/11/21 (replaces 11/24/20 edition)]

 The dean of the college or a designee may attend meetings of the appeals board and presentations of evidence to it.
 The dean may request presentations of evidence but must not be present during the board's deliberation of its final recommendation.
 In a case involving a law student, the grade appeal process is as specified in the above procedures.
 In a case involving a student in the Graduate School, the appeal is processed through the college administering the course, with the grade decision being forwarded to the Dean of the Graduate School for final disposition.

 f.
 Taking into account the recommendation(s) of the appeals board, the dean of the college administering the course will make a decision on the grade appeal and send it in writing to the student, the instructor, the chairperson of the grade appeals board, and the PSVPAA.
 If the student is in a different college from that of the appeal, the dean of the college administering the course will notify the student's dean.
+If the originally assigned grade needs to be changed, the instructor will need to submit a change of grade form.

 g.
 An appeal of the dean's decision may be made to the PSVPAA by either the student or the instructor, but only on the basis that due process has not been followed.
+The appeal must be made within ten working days of receipt of the dean's decision.
+The decision of the PSVPAA is final and will be sent in writing to all parties involved.

 3. Correspondence or Extension Courses